Catalog • 2012-2013

 Students majoring in Education, Nuclear Medicine, Nursing, Nutrition or Social Work are required to complete a field practicum or clinical experience.
 Because this requirement necessitates working with the public in a professional setting, it is important that the student has advanced interpersonal skills, mature judgment, and appropriate professional demeanor.
 Thus faculty in these programs will review students prior to the practicum and make appropriate recommendations up to and including removal from placement.

-The following clinical requirements are mandatory in order to participate in the following courses: NTR 217, 327 & 328, 330 and 340.
-The clinical requirements must be complete prior to the registration of these courses and must be updated every year.
+The following medical and background clearances are mandatory in order to participate in the following courses: NTR 327 & 328, and 330.
+All clearances must be complete by June prior to the course start dates and must be updated every year.

 - Child abuse check